adaptris/interlok-docs/docs/pages/user-guide/adapter-executing-ws.md

 > **Summary:** This document is aimed at developers and system administrators who wish to make use to make calls to web-services outside of the domain of Interlok.
 Depending on how you want to execute the webservice; it will depend on either adp-webservice-cxf or adp-webservice-external.

-{% include important.html content="since 3.8.0; adp-webservice-cxf and adp-webservice-external have been renamed to interlok-webservice-cxf and interlok-webservice-external respectively" %}
+!> **IMPORTANT** since 3.8.0; adp-webservice-cxf and adp-webservice-external have been renamed to interlok-webservice-cxf and interlok-webservice-external respectively

 There are two ways of accessing external webservices from Interlok; through a generic [apache-cxf-soap-service][] which calls the webservice with the payload of the current message as the operation argument (the service will look after any required SOAP headers); or by generating a custom service which has its own specific standardised input file.